plexar88/ico/README.md

 ## ICO smart contract

 Simple ICO smart contract.
 This smart contract allows you to conduct a fundraising event like ICO for various projects.
-Implemented such features as softcup, refund, bounty, etc.
+Implemented such features as soft cap, refund, bounty, etc.
 More detail information about this smart contract read in pdf files.

 How to create, setup and upload smart contract to TON network: